YinhaoHu/YinhaoHu/README.md

 Hi, I am Hoo, currently an undergraduate student in computer science and technology since 2022.

-- I'm interested in Distributed System and Database Management System and my main development involves them.
+- Interested in distributed systems and database management systems.

-- The major programming language I use are Go and C++ 17.
+- The major programming languages I use are Go and C++ 17.

 ---